shreeharsha-bs/reports-and-stuff/README.md

 # reports-and-stuff
-Reports and other docs for easy access....google drive links are slow
+Reports and other docs for easy access... because google drive links are slow to load PDFs

-Need to add older reports and projects...stuff from BE as well....
+Need to add some older reports and projects...